dxc-technology/halstack-style-guide/guidelines/components/application-layout/README.md

 ### Behavior and Interaction

 Overlay and push interactions by the sidenav component can alter the way the layout is displayed.
 For overlay, the sidenav simply slides over the content with no changes to position.
-Push interaction moves all components to the side depending on the width of the sidenav.
+The push interaction moves all components to the side depending on the width of the sidenav.

 ![layout sidenav interaction](images/sidenav_variants.png)

-_Sidenav layout interactions_
+_Overlay and push sidenav layout interactions_

 ## Accessibility